Romalu86/RESTool/README.md

 **Changelist:**
 - Fixed file reading logic.
 Now it requires much less time and resources to unpack the data.
-- Fixed file reading logic.
-Now it requires much less time and resources to unpack the data.
 - Interface update.
 Technical unpacking mode names have been removed, and tooltips have been added when hovering over interface elements.
 - Updated variable dictionary.
 Data from the latest update on AS1 - World (v5.2.7) has been added.
 - Removed double tabulation between values.
 Now the unpacked data is arranged more compactly.